KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/32-gate-threshold.md

 * **Focus:** The Guardian of Lost Coherence.

 * **Function:** After the Fall, Cherubim guard the way back to the Tree of Life with a Flaming Sword.
-This is the Gate in its protective function—ensuring that entry to Centropic paradise is lawful, not sentimental.
+This is the Gate in its protective function—ensuring that return to Centropic paradise is lawful, not premature.

 ### 2. The Torii Gate (Shinto)